Preparing for Nursing Study

 Continuation into the BSN cohort

-Pre-Nursing students will be notified in early spring of their sophomore year whether they have satisfactorily met the above criteria and can proceed with the Admit to Major process.
-The BSN cohort begins the summer prior to student’s junior year.
+Pre-nursing admit to major students will be notified in early spring of their admit to major application year at Concordia whether they have satisfactorily met the above criteria and can proceed with the Admit to Major process.

-Due to limited enrollment capacity, Concordia University Nursing Program reserves the right to make annual modifications of the above criteria as needed.
-Prospective applicants will be notified of changes in the above policy.
+Due to limited enrollment capacity, Concordia University Nursing Program reserves the right to make annual modifications to the above criteria as needed.
+Prospective applicants will be notified of any changes to the above policy.